dvreeze/yaidom/README.rst

 * **DOM-like**

   *  Like DOM, Yaidom represents XML as trees of nodes, stored entirely in memory
-  *  Only XML is modeled, not HTML
+  *  Only XML is modeled, not HTML (yet TagSoup can be used as SAX parser)

 * **Scala-ish**